Laonuan/Touch-Screen-Keyboard/README.md

 "SoftBoard.exe 0 0"

-Two numbers are param these is the keyboard start location.
+Two numbers are param that is the keyboard start location.